exelr/eddwise/README.md

 ## Design First

-You can provide a simple description of your service with a subset of Golang syntax, and you are able to generate **documented** code of both server (Golang) and client (Javascript), and dummy server/client implementations to be filled with business logic.
+You provide a simple description of your service within a yaml file, and you are able to generate **documented** code of both server (Golang) and client (Javascript).
+A dummy server/client implementations will be generated too, so you can fill them with business logic.

 ## Behavioural Second